jacksonc4/CS308/README.md

   * In the Security Groups tab of instance creation, set the General, Docker, and Redis rules as the groups for each node.

 3. In your AWS EC2 console, set the name of one instance in each Availability Zone to Master to differentiate between the permission levels we will set later (an odd number of master nodes is recommended, 3 being ideal).
-  * Go back to the Security Groups tab and add the Cassandra and Consul rules to each Master node.
+  * Go back to the Security Groups tab and add the Cassandra rules to each Master node.

 4. SSH into each of your instances and clone this repository into a new folder in the /usr/local/bin directory.
   ```